captn3m0/talks/ifsc/index.md

 # 7. Bank Mergers are fun!

 > After merger, for all outward IMPS transactions of associate banks the IFS Code will changeand will be intimated to customer.
-However for all the inward IMPS transaction bank willsupport old IFSC number till 1 Month from the date of merger.
+However for all the inward IMPS transaction bank will support old IFSC number till 1 Month from the date of merger.
 >
 > - [SBI](https://bank.sbi/webfiles/uploads/files/mergerofassociatebanks/IMPS%20Merger%20FAQ.pdf)

+But every merger is handled differently.

 ---